janneengestoft/birc-project/README.md

 That script will ask for a lot of information.
 You can just press `Enter` for all of them **except** when prompted for what password you want to use: Then, you must type your cluster password.

-## Best practices on the cluster

-In the world of data projects, there are three kinds of data files.

-1. Those representing the  input to your project (sequencing reads, raw data, etc.)
-2. Those representing the output from your project (numbers, notebooks, plots, tables, etc.)
-3. Those representing intermediary steps to get from files of type 1 to files of type 2.

-Type 1 files are usually hard/expensive to reproduce, and type 2 is saved indefinitely on the cluster.
-Type 2 files are generally very small and inexpensive to save indefinitely on the cluster.
-Type 3 files can be large and are easily regenerated if your project is reproducible.
-So type 3 files are *not* saves indefinitely.
-In fact, type 3 files should be deleted as soon as the project is finished.
-Toward the end of this tutorial, I will help you get set up to distinguish these three types of files.

 ## Backup and version control

 Your files on the cluster are not backed up!
 If you want to backup files, you need to put them in a folder called BACKUP.
 However, a better way is to use git and GitHub (see below).